wintercms/wn-search-plugin/README.md

 ### Record handler

 Each search handler may also provide a result handler to finely tune how you wish to display or filter the results.
-At its most simplest, the record handler simply expects an array to be returned for each record that contains 4 properties:
+At its most simplest, the record handler simply expects an array to be returned for each record that contains 3 properties:

 - `title`: The title of the result.
-- `image`: The path to a corresponding image for the result.
 - `description`: Additional context for the result.
 - `url`: The URL that the result will point to.

+It may also optionally provide the following properties to provide more context:

+- `group`: The group that this result belongs to, when using grouped results.
+- `label`: The label of the result, which may provide more context or grouping for results.
+- `image`: The path to a corresponding image for the result.

 You may, of course, define additional properties in your array.